-The National Curriculum states that History helps pupils to understand the complexity of people’s lives, the process of change, the diversity of societies and relationships between different groups, as well as their own identity and the challenges of their time.
-Our history curriculum is built using our school curriculum drivers, and ensures that children have rich cultural capital, with the vital background knowledge required to be informed and thoughtful members of our community who understand and believe in British values, and how these have been changed and built over time.
+The National Curriculum states that History helps pupils to understand the complexity of people’s lives, the process of continuity and change , the diversity of societies and relationships between different groups, as well as their own identity and the challenges of their time.
+We want children to learn about, and understand the past, to make connections with how we live now.

-We have used the Chris Quigley knowledge webs to develop our long term plan and work on the principle that the curriculum needs and a ‘forwards and backwards’ approach.
+We have used the Chris Quigley knowledge webs and various websites such as www. keystagehistory.co.uk and www.history.com to help inform and develop our long term plan and work on the principle that the curriculum needs a ‘forwards and backwards’ approach.
 This gives children the opportunity to build on previously learnt knowledge and revisit concepts and understanding.

 By the end of each milestone (Year 1/Year 2, Year 3/Year 4, Year 5/Year 6), the goal is for children to display sustained mastery, or for some children a greater depth of understanding.